flet-dev/website/docs/tutorials/python-realtime-chat.md

 You can play with a live demo [here](https://flet-chat.fly.dev).

+The full code for the chat app can be found [here](https://github.com/flet-dev/examples/blob/main/python/tutorials/chat/chat.py).

 ## Getting started with Flet

 It's a tradition to start with "Hello, world!" app!